CalistusO/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ALX TASKS FOR C - POINTERS, ARRAYS AND STRINGS

-TASK 0: A function that takes a pointer to an int as parameter and updates the value it points to 98.
+TASK 0: A function that takes a pointer to an int as parameter and updates the value it points to to 98.
-TASK 1: Don't swap horses in crossing a stream

-Write a function that swaps the values of two integers.
+TASK 1: A function that swaps the values of two integers.

-    Prototype: void swap_int(int *a, int *b);

-2. This report, by its very length, defends itself against the risk of being read
+TASK 2: This report, by its very length, defends itself against the risk of being read

 Write a function that returns the length of a string.